User Update

 Update subscription groups

-You can also update subscription groups using the user update step.
-The following example shows an update to subscription groups.
-You can perform one or multiple subscription group updates.
+You can also update subscription groups using this Canvas step.
+The following example shows how to update one or more subscription groups.

 1